ElSacramento/profile/README.md

 # Profile
-Simple CRUD service for users with ability to notify other subscribed services.
+Simple CRUD service for users with the ability to notify other subscribed services.

 ## Assumptions:
 - User email and password are required fields.